 The following technical elements address the above key issue.

-- The use of 'UE Data Collection' request from the DCF can indicate the initiation, termination and modification of UE data transfer over the UP connection.
+- The use of 'UE Data Transfer' request from the DCF can indicate the initiation, termination and modification of UE data transfer over the UP connection.

-- The use of 'UE Data Collection' messages from the DCF can support full 5GC controllability of standardized UE data transfer.
+- The use of 'UE Data Transfer' messages from the DCF enables the initiation, termination, and modification of standardized UE data transfer in the 5GC.

 - The DCF’s process of verifying the 'UE Data Collection' data can support full 5GC visibility into standardized UE data transfer.

-- UP information in the 'UE Data Collection' request and the destination address of the 'UE Data Collection' traffic packet can support traffic differentiation.
+- UP information in the 'UE Data Transfer' request and the destination address of the 'UE Data Collection' traffic packet can support traffic differentiation.

-- Data collection parameters in the 'UE Data Collection' request inform the UE of the standardized data to be transferred.
+- Data collection parameters in the 'UE Data Transfer' request inform the UE of the standardized data to be transferred.

 2. Proposal